htmldev30/SchoolApp/README.md

 Info: I am satisfying the required functionalities for the app while adding my own creative twist.

 Timeline for App Development

 ---

 **Feb.
+12, 2023**

+- Setup backend with ExpressJS
+- Changed the UI for form fields
+- UI elements now default to specific set styles

+---

+**Feb.
 11, 2023**